Measurements of Higgs boson production by gluon-gluon fusion and vector-boson fusion using $H\rightarrow W W^* \rightarrow e\nu \mu\nu$ decays in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Data and simulation samples

 Higgs boson production and decay into pairs of $W$ bosons or leptonically decaying $\tau$-leptons were simulated for each of the four main production modes: ggF and VBF, as well as $WH$ and $ZH$ (production in association with a vector boson, collectively referred to as $VH$).

-The ggF production was simulated at next-to-next-to-leading-order (NNLO) accuracy in QCD\footnote{When higher orders (NLO, NNLO) are specified, QCD is implied if not explicitly stated.} using the \POWHEG~NNLOPS program~\cite{Nason:2004rx, Frixione:2007vw, Alioli:2010xd, Hamilton:2013fea, Hamilton:2015nsa}, interfaced with \PYTHIA[8.212]~\cite{Sjostrand:2014zea} for parton showering and nonperturbative effects.
-The simulation achieves NNLO accuracy for arbitrary inclusive ${gg\to H}$ observables by reweighting the Higgs boson rapidity\footnote{The rapidity is defined in terms of a particle's energy $E$ and momentum in the direction of the beam pipe $p_z$ as $y = \frac{1}{2}\ln\frac{E+p_z}{E-p_z}$.} spectrum in Hj-MiNLO~\cite{Hamilton:2012np, Campbell:2012am, Hamilton:2012rf} to that of HNNLO~\cite{Catani:2007vq}.
-The gluon--gluon fusion prediction from the MC samples is normalized to the next-to-next-to-next-to-leading-order (N$^3$LO) cross section in QCD plus electroweak corrections at next-to-leading order (NLO)~\cite{deFlorian:2016spz, Anastasiou:2016cez, Anastasiou:2015vya, Dulat:2018rbf, Harlander:2009mq, Harlander:2009bw, Harlander:2009my, Pak:2009dg, Actis:2008ug, Actis:2008ts, Bonetti:2018ukf}.
+The ggF production was simulated at next-to-next-to-leading-order (NNLO) accuracy in QCD\footnote{When higher orders (NLO and NNLO) are specified, QCD is implied if not explicitly stated.} using the \POWHEG~NNLOPS program~\cite{Nason:2004rx, Frixione:2007vw, Alioli:2010xd, Hamilton:2013fea, Hamilton:2015nsa}, interfaced with \PYTHIA[8.212]~\cite{Sjostrand:2014zea} for parton showering and nonperturbative effects.
+The simulation achieves NNLO accuracy for arbitrary inclusive ${gg\to H}$ observables by reweighting the Higgs boson rapidity\footnote{The rapidity is defined in terms of a particle's energy $E$ and momentum in the direction of the beam pipe $p_z$ as $y = \frac{1}{2}\ln\frac{E+p_z}{E-p_z}$.} spectrum in Higgs plus one jet (Hj)-MiNLO~\cite{Hamilton:2012np, Campbell:2012am, Hamilton:2012rf} to that of HNNLO~\cite{Catani:2007vq}.
+The gluon-gluon fusion prediction from the Monte Carlo (MC) samples is normalized to the next-to-next-to-next-to-leading-order cross section in QCD plus electroweak corrections at next-to-leading order (NLO)~\cite{deFlorian:2016spz, Anastasiou:2016cez, Anastasiou:2015vya, Dulat:2018rbf, Harlander:2009mq, Harlander:2009bw, Harlander:2009my, Pak:2009dg, Actis:2008ug, Actis:2008ts, Bonetti:2018ukf}.

 VBF events were generated with \POWHEGBOX~\cite{Nason:2004rx, Frixione:2007vw, Alioli:2010xd, Nason:2009ai}, interfaced with \PYTHIA[8.230]~\cite{Sjostrand:2014zea} with the dipole recoil option enabled to model the parton shower, hadronization and underlying event.
 The \POWHEGBOX\ prediction is accurate to NLO in QCD corrections and tuned to match calculations with effects due to finite heavy-quark masses and soft-gluon resummations up to next-to-next-to-leading-logarithm (NNLL) accuracy.
 The MC prediction is normalized to an approximate-NNLO QCD cross section with NLO electroweak corrections~\cite{Ciccolini:2007jr, Ciccolini:2007ec, Bolzoni:2010xr}.